 Research philosophy

-My research combines artificial intelligence, computational chemistry, and experimental validation to accelerate the discovery of materials for sustainable energy applications.
+Our research combines artificial intelligence, computational chemistry, and experimental validation to accelerate the discovery of materials for sustainable energy applications.
 I focus on developing data-driven frameworks that leverage machine learning, molecular simulations, and high-throughput experimentation to design next-generation battery electrolytes and catalysts.

 Research themes